Foreign relations of Uruguay: Overview

 Disputes - international: Uncontested disputes with Brazil over tiny Isla Brasilera at the mouth of the Quarai/Cuareim River near the Argentina tripoint, and, 225 kilometers upriver, over the 235 km2.
 Invernada River region, as to which tributary is the legitimate source of the Quarai/Cuareim River.

 In the 1960s, the US Office of Public Safety helped in training Uruguayan police officers.
 Dan Mitrione taught torture methods used against the civilian population and the Tupamaros.

 Diplomatic relations

-List of countries with which Uruguay maintains diplomatic relations: Dates are not known for Argentina, Haiti, Honduras, Jordan, Kuwait, Liechtenstein, Luxembourg, Mali, Malta, Mozambique, the Netherlands, Saudi Arabia, Venezuela and Zimbabwe.
+List of countries which Uruguay maintains diplomatic relations with: